lowcoder-org/lowcoder/docs/workspaces-and-teamwork/oauth/generic-oauth-provider.md

 # Generic OAuth Provider

-Since Lowcoder v2.4.0, a generic OAuth Provider has been introduced.
+Since OpenFlower v2.4.0, a generic OAuth Provider has been introduced.
 The goal is to cover as many OAuth providers as possible without special implementation but give you, as an Admin, the freedom to connect to any OAuth Provider using a flexible configuration.

 {% hint style="info" %}
 As communicated and voted by the community, we introduced the functionality in v2.4.0 but are still optimizing it, based on your feedback.
-Latest by Lowcoder v2.5.x this function is stable.
+Latest by OpenFlower v2.5.x this function is stable.
 (We expect anyhow already before that version a stable function of it.)
 {% endhint %}

 OAuth Providers are configured individually per Workspace.